snowkidind/snowpass/README.md

 thats it should be up and running, that is _should_

 # SOFTWARE IS AS IS AND COMES WITH ZERO WARRANTIES ESPECIALLY IF YOU GET HACKED AND LOSE YOUR STUFF - I AM NOT IN ANY WAY RESPONSIBLE NOR HAVE ANY LEGAL OBLIGATIONS.

-# Operating the bot

-If the bot is properly configured, you should be able to do almost everything through the signal interface.
-Just hit / for the menu:

-Create a new entry, with an auto assigned password - this will generate a new entry with the specified information.
-The program will assign a new password for it and return the password.
-You can then copy the password from signal and update the password on the website with it.
-> /new <company> <userid> <note>

-List entries - This displays a list of all the entries by name.
-For details about an entry just send a signal message with the name of the entry
-> /ls

-Append note information for specified entry - This adds a line to the note field of a given entry, you can add several notes to a entry.
-> /note <company> <note>

-Clear note information for specified company - this removes all notes associated with an entry.
-> /noteclear <company>

-Change item to user defined password - If you are not satisfied with the password given, or wish to assign your own password, this allows for that functionality.
-It overwrites the currently assigned password.
-> /change <company> <newPassword>

-Update a company with a new auto assigned password - When it is time to update passwords, this will replace the old password with a newly generated one.
-> /update <company>

-Remove a company from password tracking entirely - This deletes an entry.
-Note theres no undo here.
-> /rm <company> <password>

-Create a Argon2 encrypted backup copy of the password data - This forces a backup.
-Note that backups are generated upon actions, but not for every action.
-Backups are made every process.env.BACKUP_EVERY minutes.
-This can be set in .env
-> /backup <company>

 # TESTING